Arem language: History and demographics

-Grammatical properties
+In Vietnam, Arem is spoken in Bản Ban and in Tân Trạch communities.
+In Tân Trạch, Arem is spoken in village no. 39, which also has Ma[ng] Coong people, who are a Bru–Van Kieu subgroup.
+As a result, Ma Coong is the most widely spoken in the village.
+As of 2015, there were only about 20 speakers of Arem remaining.

+Syllabic structure

 The Arem language makes use of both monosyllabic words and sesquisyllabic words.
-It is estimated that 55-60% of the Arem language's consists of sesquisyllabic words.
+It is estimated that 55–60% of the Arem language's consists of sesquisyllabic words.
 This is much higher than the majority of other Vietic languages that typically utilize sesquisyllables in only 35-40% of their lexicon, if the particular language contains any sesquisyllables at all.